sancheza/financial-analytics/README.md

 # Finance scripts repo

+This repo contains python scripts and libre office functions for performing financial analytics.

 ### getBookValue

 This is a Google Sheets function that populates book value in a worksheet for a set of tickers.